 - Professional Management – Professional Engineers and Geoscientists (PEG)

 - Work, or aspire to work, in management

 - Seek learning that can lead to a specialized management credential in the field of risk management

-Whatever the delivery format of your course, you should plan on studying and working approximately six hours per week per course.
+You should plan on studying and working approximately 6 hours per week per course.

-All Continuing Education certificates have been developed with part-time learners in mind.
-The Certificate in Professional Management – Risk Management is a 300-hour program.
-Students must complete 120 hours of core courses and 120 hours of Risk Management Specialization courses.
-The remaining 60 hours of credits will be chosen from a list of optional courses.
+All Continuing Education programs are developed with part-time learners in mind.
+The Certificate in Professional Management specializing in Risk Management is a 300-hour program.

 Prior learning from other post-secondary institutions

-If you have completed requirements for another University of Calgary Continuing Education certificate, you may be able to transfer some credits between programs.
-For details, please review the Transferability section in the certificate programs that you have completed.
+If you have completed requirements for another University of Calgary Continuing Education program, you may be able to transfer some credits to this program.
+For details, please review the "Credit towards other programs" information in the programs you have completed.
 To transfer credits, please contact a student advisor.

 Pre-Approved Seminar Credit (Maximum 30 hours)